Papua New Guinea women's national cricket team: History

 In May 2022, the ICC announced Papua New Guinea as one of five women's sides to gain Women's One Day International (ODI) status.

-Netherlands, Scotland, Thailand and the United States are the other four teams.
+The team played its first WODI match against Zimbabwe on 24 March 2024 at the Harare Sports Club, Harare during their tour of Zimbabwe.

 Current squad

-This lists all the players who were named in the most recent squad.
-Updated on 9 October 2022.
+This lists all the players who were named in the PNG squad for the 2024 Netherlands Women's Tri-Nation Series.
+Updated on 15 August 2024.

-Uncapped players are listed in italics.